-Cast your vote on the block given the previous_block_hash and the decision (valid/invalid) return the block to the updated in the database.
+Create a signed vote for a block given the previous_block_id and the decision (valid/invalid).

-- block_id (str) The id of the block to vote. - previous_block_id (str) The id of the previous block. - decision (bool) Whether the block is valid or invalid. - invalid_reason (Optional[str]) Reason the block is invalid write_vote(vote)
+- block_id (str) The id of the block to vote on. - previous_block_id (str) The id of the previous block. - decision (bool) Whether the block is valid or invalid. - invalid_reason (Optional[str]) Reason the block is invalid write_vote(vote)